isomerpages/pmo-nptd/_our-population/1-population-trends/1c-people-&-society.md

 A strong and cohesive Singapore society is one that also embraces diversity.
 Singapore has a rich history of welcoming people of different cultures and backgrounds; and many Singaporeans can trace their ancestry beyond the country’s shores.

 The coexistence and intermixing of cultures continue today.
-In 2018, about 1 in 5 citizen marriages last year were inter-ethnic<sup>1</sup>, and more than 1 in 3 citizen marriages involved transnational<sup>2</sup> couples.
+In 2019, about 1 in 5 citizen marriages were inter-ethnic<sup>1</sup>, and more than 1 in 3 citizen marriages involved transnational<sup>2</sup> couples.

 ![Inter-ethnic and transnationl marriages](/images/chart-9.png)
 ![Inter-ethnic and transnationl marriages](/images/chart-10.png)